SebastianSlaby/ticketing-system-java/README.md

 * It's possible to add notes to a ticket to document the workflow
 * Each ticket must have a summary and description
 * A user's permissions may only be changed by someone with Resolver privileges through the GUI
+* A user's password is stored in a the form of a secure hash.
+Each user is given a random salt which is combined with the password to create the hash.
+It's impossible to recover a user's password in case it's forgotten.

 ## Architecture
 * Ticket, Account and dbHandler classes are used to interface with the program